Skip to main content

 How to pay on free-flow motorways?

 • Automatic payment with an electronic toll tag attached to the vehicle’s windscreen.
 This means of payment requires a monthly subscription to the service Bip&Go (valid in France, Spain, Portugal and Italy).
 The gate detects the presence of a toll tag in your vehicle.
-The toll expenses are automatically withdrawn from your bank account at the end of the month.
+The subscription automatically withdraws toll expenses from your bank account at the end of the month.

 • Online payment on Aliea’s website for the A79 and on SANEF website for the others.
 You pay for each journey, within 72 hours, by entering your number plate and your bank details.